FistCoder/FistCoder/README.md

 ## 🚀 About Me

-🎓 Final year student at ENI - École informatique
+🎓 3rd year student at ENI - École informatique
 💼 Freelance web developer with 1+ year of experience in Laravel, Wordpress ans JS
 🌱 Currently learning advanced JavaScript frameworks, Java back-end solutions and much more thanks to ENI
 💡 Passionate about creating clean, efficient code (Backend lover)